ORNL/DataFed/README.md

 Please see documentation at doc_source/source/admin/general.rst for installation instructions.

+# Versions
+All versions follow the semantic versioning scheme with the exception of the RELEASE version which follows a calendar release.
+YEAR.MONTH.DAY.HOUR.MINUTE

 # Warning

 If encountering strange seg faults with zmq, it is possible that it is caused by reusing an address when creating a socket.